dmshvetsov/vite-plugin-csp/README.md

 You can override any of these defaults by providing your own values.
 When using arrays, they will be joined with spaces.

-### `includeDev`
+### `enabled`

-Whether to include CSP headers in development mode.
-Defaults to `false`.
+Whether to enable CSP injection.
+Defaults to `true`.

-When enabled, the plugin will add CSP headers to the development server responses.
+When disabled, the plugin will not inject CSP meta tag.

 ### `policy`